Nina Davuluri: Miss Michigan's Outstanding Teen and Miss New York

-Davuluri tried again the following year and won the title of Miss Syracuse.
-She was then was crowned Miss New York 2013.
+Davuluri tried again the following year and won the title of Miss Syracuse 2013.
+She was then crowned Miss New York 2013.
 Davuluri has spoken publicly about losing 53 lbs, her struggle with bulimia, and her belief that "you don't need to be a certain size to be healthy".

 Miss America

 Davuluri, the first Indian American to win the Miss America pageant (and the second Miss New York in a row), held the title of Miss America 2014 from September 15, 2013, to September 14, 2014.
 In doing so, she followed in the footsteps of a previous Miss Syracuse/Miss New York, Vanessa Williams, who (as Miss America 1984) was the first African American winner of the pageant.
 She is also the second Asian American contestant to be crowned Miss America (the first was Filipino American Angela Perez Baraquio in 2001).
 NPR's Michael Martin commented on this aspect of her win by noting that "there were five Asian-Americans competing for the crown.
 That's the highest number in pageant history.
 Three of you were in the top five.
 Two of you were the finalists, and this in a contest where initially the requirements were that contestants be of good health and of the white race."

 Drawing on her background in Kuchipudi and Bharatanatyam, Davuluri danced to the song "Dhoom Taana" from the film Om Shanti Om for her talent performance.
 Her routine, the first time Bollywood appeared on the Miss America stage, was developed in conjunction with Nakul Dev Mahajan as a fusion of Bollywood and Indian classical dance.
 After being crowned Miss America, she said that she was told that she was "never going to win with a Bollywood talent so just go back to singing if you are serious about [winning]."

 During the final moments of the pageant, one of the hosts, Lara Spencer, approached the only contestants left on the stage, Davuluri and Miss California Crystal Lee and asked them how they were "feeling."
 Davuluri replied that both she and Lee were "so proud.
 We're making history right here, standing here as Asian-Americans."
 She later described that part of the pageant as "very surreal."